sota0113/go/README.md

 ```

 ## POST
+POST operation currently work as same as PUT operation.
+See PUT section.
-`POST` operation is not allowed.
-It would return 400.
+~`POST` operation is not allowed.
+It would return 400.~
-Same operation as `Upadte` for now.
-See chapter `Upadte` below.
+~Same operation as `Upadte` for now.
+See chapter `Upadte` below.~

 ## PUT
 To update return object, execute `PUT` request operation against a path `/list/api/v1/${CONTENTNAME}`.